vidishsirdesai/projects/README.md

 memory usage: 42.3+ MB
 ```

-### Value counts of each unique element in each column
-Information regarding the value counts of each of the unique attributes can be found here: [link](artifacts/value_counts.txt).

-Additionally, the frequency of occurrence of each unique values in each column expressed as a proportion of the total count can found here: [link](artifacts/value_counts_normalized.txt).

-### Unique attributes and number of unique attributes in each column
-Information regarding the number of unique attributes and the unique attributes in each column can be found here: [link](artifacts/unique_attributes.txt).

 ### Statistical summary of continuous attributes
 ```
                            count          mean           std  min    25%     50%     75%           max